ridoluc/ridoluc.github.io/_posts/2020-03-23-programming_attiny10.markdown

 To call avr-gcc program you have three options. *First* one you copy all the path and paste on the terminal to execute the program.
 The *second* option is to add avr-gcc to the system PATH. *Third*,  you can copy the avr-gcc file in the same folder of your code and you can execute it just typing `./avr-gcc`.
 I will show the commands below assuming this third option because it's the easiest to show.

 First thing to do is to link the code in a blink.o file.
 These are options that will be used:
-- Os: defines the optimization;
+- *Os*: defines the optimization;
-- DF_CPU: defines the clock speed in the micro-controller;
+- *DF_CPU*: defines the clock speed in the micro-controller;
-- mmcu: is needed to generate code for a specific device.
+- *mmcu*: is needed to generate code for a specific device.
-- c:  compiling command followed by the name of the file
+- *c*:  compiling command followed by the name of the file

 All together: